-There are so many things that we want to show you that we can’t fit them into one day!
-That is why this Lima tour is a bit different every day.
+There are so many things that we want to show you that we simply can’t fit into one day!
+That is why this Lima tour can vary a bit every day.

-On different days, we visit different families and places according to availability and your specific interests.
+Throughout the day, we will visit different families and places according to availability and your specific interests.
 If you have a special request, please let us know and we’ll try to accommodate it.

-We start this Full Day with a visit to an artisanal fish market with a picturesque pier, where we might even go on a short boat ride along the coast (with life vests) on some days, a visit to Lima’s version of the Christ and the Morro Solar with its great views of Lima, before heading to the amazing second largest cemetery in the world, which is probably very different to any other cemetery you’ve ever seen before!
+We start this day with a visit to an artisanal fish market with a picturesque pier, where we might even go on a short boat ride along the coast (with life vests) on some days.
+After that, we head to Lima’s version of the Christ and the Morro Solar with its great views of the city before heading to the amazing second largest cemetery in the world.
+This one is probably very different to any other cemetery you’ve ever seen before!

-In the afternoon, a local guide will show you around the neighborhood and you’ll also learn more about a local project set up and run by locals.
-But first you’ll enjoy a delicious lunch at a local family’s house.
-The local cook/mom also loves to learn more about where you came from and will in return share some stories about herself.
+In the afternoon, a local guide will show us around the neighborhood and we’ll also learn more about a local project set up and run by locals.
+But first, you’ll enjoy a delicious lunch at a local family’s house.
+The local cook/mom also loves to learn more about where you come from and will in return share some stories about herself.

-The local guide will tell you more about daily life in this harsh environment but at the same time point out some of the efforts carried out to improve the situation.
-She’ll tell you more about a local organization, its aims and its projects.
-You’ll meet and talk to some of the families who participate in the projects.
+The local guide will tell you more about daily life in this harsh environment, but at the same time point out some of the efforts carried out to improve the situation.
+He will tell you about a local organization, its aims and its projects and you will also meet and talk to some of the families who participate in these projects.
 On most days, you will meet the local kids and teenagers while they are participating in the activities of the local NGO.